derickr/php-community-health/code-of-conduct.rst

 Examples of encouraged behaviour include:

-- Respectful discourse of disagreements around new features, changes, and technical implementations (e.g. discussing any RFC)
+- Discuss and disagree respectfully concerning new features, changes, and technical implementations (e.g. discussing any RFC)
 - Objective and qualified responses regarding why features or their implementations are lacking or otherwise not suitable
-- Mentoring of newcomers to the project
+- Mentor newcomers to the project
 - Behave professionally
-- Exercise consideration of the many different world views present and be respectful in your speech and actions
+- Exercise consideration of the many different world views present and be respectful of them in your speech and actions
 - Attempt collaboration before conflict, and attempt to improve upon ideas presented, rather than dismissing them